moyano83/High-Performance-Spark/README.md

     sc.broadcast(theVariable) //Set variable
     rdd.filter(x => x== theVariable.value) //theVariable is a wrapper, to get the value call the value method
 ```
 If a setup can be serialized, a broadcast variable with `transient lazy val` modifiers can be used.
-Use `unpersist` to remove explicity a broadcasted variable.
+Use `unpersist` to remove explicitly a broadcasted variable.
 Accumulators are used to collect by-product information from an action (computation) and then bring the result to the driver.
 If the computation takes times multiple times then the accumulator would also be update multiple times.
 The accumulator operation is associative, you can create new accumulator types by implementing `AccumulatorV2[InputType, ValueType]` and provide `reset` (sets the initial value in the accumulator), `copy` (returns a copy of the accumulator with the same value), `isZero` (is initial value), `value` (returns the value), `merge` (merges two accumulatos) and `add` (adds two accumulators) methods.
 The input and value types are different because the value method can perform complex computations and return a different value.

 ### Reusing RDDs